Volunteer

 Requirements:

-- Must be between entering 9th grade through entering 12th grade
+- Must be between entering 9th grade through entering 12th grade.

-- Enjoy interacting with diverse age groups
+- Enjoy interacting with diverse age groups.

 Community Engagement Volunteer (Family and Adult Assistance Program)